mgrankin/ru_transformers/README.md

 The training is not finished yet.
 I'd suggest that if you don't have a bunch of GPU's you should consider renting a Google TPU.
 On my Nvidia Titan RTX an epoch takes 70 minutes and the same epoch takes 8 minutes on TPU v3-8 (I've used fp16 on GPU and bfloat16 on TPU).

+In the process, I've switched tokenization library from SentencePiece to YTTM.
+YTTM is better (10% smaller files) and much faster.
+If you want to use SentencePiece then the code is here, just change the tokenizer in the command line.

 ### 1. Download a fb2 library

 Main [link](https://booktracker.org/viewtopic.php?t=1198)